Wasta-Geek/R-Type/README.md

 =
 SFML : Version > 2.0
 CMake : Version > 3.0
-[For windows : "SFML" directory must be located in C:/Program Files(x86)]
+[For windows : "SFML" directory must be located in C:\Programs Files]

 Compilation
 =
 Linux : Just execute make.sh at project's root folder.
-Windows : Execute CMake at project's root folder and then open rtype.sln with VisualStudio and build the project
+Windows : Execute CMake at project's root folder and then open rtype.sln with VisualStudio and build the project (By default project is build in Debug, so you need to copy all DLL to "Debug" folder or to copy the .exe in his proper folder)
 Code Example
 =